bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 #### Dataframes

-Dataframes are similar to matrices, but different columns can have different types (numeric, character, factor, etc.).
+Dataframes are similar to matrices, but different columns can have different types (numeric, character, factor, etc.):

 ```r
 people.summary <- data.frame(